Fremantle Railway Bridge

-Fremantle Railway Bridge (known also as the North Fremantle Bridge) is the railway bridge on the Fremantle railway line that crosses the Swan River between Fremantle and North Fremantle.
-It is the second structure with that name.
+Fremantle Railway Bridge (known also as the North Fremantle Bridge) is a railway bridge on the Fremantle railway line that crosses the Swan River between Fremantle and North Fremantle.
+It is the third structure with that name.

 The original bridge was of concern due to its structure, as well as its position limiting the eastern extent of the Fremantle Harbour.
+The first bridge was utilised in 1880 and was demolished in 1895–1897, when the second bridge was in operation.

 The current bridge is further up stream and closer to the Fremantle Traffic Bridge than the earlier lower structure, and was being planned in the 1950s.

 1926 floods

 In 1926 the earlier bridge were destroyed by floods, and was re-built soon after.

 2000s damage

 The current bridge was damaged in the 2000s by ships hitting the bridge, one during a storm, but was repairable.
 It now has barriers to prevent further events.